Stability of Minkowski space and polyhomogeneity of the metric: Introduction

-which is a toy model for the non-linear structure of the gauged Einstein's equation with constraint damping, as we will argue in \S\ref{SsIEin}.
-Only working in $(\scri^+)^\circ$, i.e.\ ignoring weights at $i^0$ and $i^+$ for brevity, the above discussions suggest taking $b_I\in(0,\gamma)$ and working with the space\footnote{Here as well as in the previous example, one could of course work with much less precise function spaces since the full non-linear system is lower triangular; for the Einstein equation on the other hand, we will need this kind of precision.}
+which is a toy model for the nonlinear structure of the gauge-fixed Einstein equation with constraint damping, as we will argue in \S\ref{SsIEin}.
+Only working in $(\scri^+)^\circ$, i.e.\ ignoring weights at $I^0$ and $I^+$ for brevity, the above discussions suggest taking $b_I\in(0,\gamma)$ and working with the space\footnote{Here as well as in the previous example, one could of course work with much less precise function spaces since the full nonlinear system is lower triangular; for the Einstein equation on the other hand, we will need this kind of precision.}

-where $(u_1^c)^{(0)}$, $(u_1)^{(1)}$, $(u_1)^{(0)}\in\CI((\scri^+)^\circ)$ are the leading terms.
+where $u_1^{c(0)}$, $u_1^{(1)}$, $u_1^{(0)}\in\CI((\scri^+)^\circ)$ are the leading terms.
 Then

-where $(f_1)^{(0)}\in\CI((\scri^+)^\circ)$.
+where $f_1^{(0)}\in\CI((\scri^+)^\circ)$.
 The linearization $L_u$ of $P$ around $u\in\cX^\infty$ then has as its model operator at $\scri^+$

 which has a (lower triangular) \emph{Jordan block structure}, with all blocks either having positive spectrum (the upper $1\times 1$ entry) or being \emph{nilpotent} (the lower $2\times 2$ block).
 Thus, by integrating $\rho_I\pa_{\rho_I}-A_u$, we conclude that for $L_u v=-P(u)$, we have $v\in\cX^\infty$, thus closing the iteration scheme~\eqref{EqISysSolv}.
 A background estimate as well as its higher regularity version, which is the prerequisite for $L_u^0$ being of any use, can be proved as before.
 Error terms arising from commutation with $A_u$ have lower differential order and can thus be controlled inductively; that is, only the commutation properties \emph{of the principal part of $L_u^0$} matter for this.